jonathas/hockeytech/README.md

 # HockeyTech

-This is a package to connect to the HockeyTech API.
+This is a package to connect to the [HockeyTech](http://hockeytech.com/) API.

+It can be used in Node.js and fronted projects.